Bear and Breakfast: Development

 Bear and Breakfast is the debut game of Bucharest-based studio Gummy Cat.
 In development since 2019, the game was first announced in August 2020 during Nintendo's Indie World showcase as a PC and Switch timed-exclusive.
 Initially planned for a 2021 release, it was delayed until the following year after Gummy Cat experienced various production setbacks including the effects of the COVID-19 pandemic and being targeted by a cryptocurrency scam.
 It was finally released on 28 July 2022 for PC with Armor Games as publisher, while the Switch launch was further delayed by issues with the controller settings and the team's reluctance to repeat the work crunch that preceded the game's PC release.
 The Switch version was released on 15 September 2022.
+The PlayStation version was released on December 12th 2023, both for the PlayStation 4 and 5.

 Bear and Breakfast uses the Unity engine.
 According to Gummy Cat, their influences included games like The Guild (2002), Theme Hospital (1998) and Sierra-published city-builders like Caesar III (1998).